brainscode/java-tutorial/pages/labs/lab1/lab1_overview.md

 ## Objective

-In this lab, you will create your first program and you will learn how to write a program with correct signatures and naming conventions.
+In this lab, you will create your first program and you will learn how to compile and execute the program.

 In the following lab, you will learn: